Nimmo, Canha each drive in 3 runs as Mets defeat Angels 7-3 - WHIZ News

+“It was a good night for the top of the lineup and for the lineup as a whole.
+We were able to put up some runs and keep the pressure on them and not really let them come back,” said Nimmo, who came into the game 3 for 24 during the first seven games of the road trip.

-Every Mets starter had at least one hit as the NL East leaders had 13 in the game.
-It’s the third time on this California road trip New York has had at least 13 hits.
+Every Mets starter had at least one hit for the fourth time this season as the NL East leaders had 13 in the game.
+It’s the third time on this California trip New York has had at least 13 hits.

+Canha was 2 for 2 with three RBIs with runners in scoring position.
+The Mets lead the majors with a .292 batting average and have 225 RBIs with runners in scoring position.

+Canha is 20 for 61 with nine RBIs in his last 16 games to raise his season batting average to .300, which is ninth in the NL.

 David Peterson (3-0), the second of six Mets pitchers, allowed one run in 2 2/3 innings of relief to get the win.